danaonel/svg-icons-vs-font-icons/svg-illustrator-best-practices.md

 -   Add a transparent square path at the bottom.
 This will serve as canvas when exporting to CSS background-image in Data URI format.

--   Ideally you would use one layer with a simplified path.
+-   Ideally you would use one layer with only one simplified path.
     Multiple layers are used to add structure and depths to an SVG file, however our icons are flat.

 -   Use symbols and simplify the paths in your artwork to improve SVG performance.
 Also avoid using brushes that produce a lot of path